inf3rno/dataflower/README.md

 #### Awaiting data

-When you don't know whether the data already arrived or not, but you want to avoid reading an empty flow, you need to use the await method.
+When you don't know whether the data already arrived or not, but you want to avoid reading a dry flow, you need to use the await method.

 ```js
 flow.await(function (data){